-Josh Duggar Uses Daughter To Get On Family Facebook As Divorce Rumors And Molestation Accusations Rage On
+Josh Duggar Uses Daughter To Get On Family Facebook As Divorce Rumor And Molestation Accusations Rage On News

 Now that she is pregnant with his fifth child, the divorce rumors stopped coming, but it looks like lawsuits are still bugging the family.
 The most recent legal trouble that the 29-year-old Duggar faced was from his Ashley Madison scandal.

-The story goes that Josh Duggar opened up an account on Ashley Madison, a website that connects people who want to have extramarital affairs, using someone else’s picture as his profile.
+The story goes that Josh Duggar opened up an account on Ashley Madison, a website that connects people who wants to have extramarital affairs, using someone else’s picture as his profile.
 Matthew McCarthy, Josh’s victim, is now seeking undisclosed damages.

 “In the filing, McCarthy claims that Duggar’s wrongful, “extreme and outrageous” use of his image on Ashley Madison, Twitter and OkCupid profile has resulted in loss of work as well as harassment,” reports People Magazine.

-Do you think Josh Duggar, his wife, and kids will ever recover from his dark past?
+Do you think Josh Duggar, his wife and kids will ever recover from his dark past?
 Let us know in the comments below!

 [Featured Image by Duggar Family/Facebook]